How Should Group Brainstorming Work on the Web?

 Eliminate Prior Reputation of the User from the Evaluation Process.

-Even though users formally register to participate, all of the interaction among participants during a project is anonymous.
-Biases such as user reputation or size of a participant’s social network are simply not allowed to skew the evaluation process.
+Interaction among participants during a brainstorming session should be anonymous.
+This is becuase biases such as user reputation or size of a participant’s social network can easilyskew the evaluation process.
 Most of the valuations attributed to content submitted by users of other collaborative systems rely heavily on social networking.
 The problem with that reliance is what social theorists call reputational or information “cascades,” more commonly referred to as groupthink.

 Integrate “Coopetition” as a function of the process itself.

-Use gaming theory to loop the motivations of cooperation and competition into each other.
+Game theory should be employed to loop the motivations of cooperation and competition into each other.
 For example, giving a glowing review to the proposal that receives the highest score raises the final ranking of the evaluating participant in a project.
 Even the decision to punish or even purge abusive users is determined by those participants who will benefit the most by passing sound judgment.

 Explicit Sampled Comparative Evaluation: No central judges, no one has to read every comment, and all comments are reviewed.